Nevenall/Shift-X/docs/editing.markdown

 I'm an, embrace the voice of the setting, kind of guy.
 What other way is there to be really?

 So, shift-x details and characters abound.
 Of course, shift-x is not even close to entirely my creation.
 Which brings up...other thoughts about the setting. mmm...well, it's a thing I should talk about with the other dudes if I'm going to license their characters under Creative Commons.

+Do we need more info about using powers?
+Does that belong under the action roll section?